Select a different country, or region, to see specific content for your location!

 Read

-To avoid significant time delays and unforeseen cost implications, Duve says it’s vital that companies involved in international trade understand and comply with changing regulations and requirements.
+In order to avoid significant time delays and unforeseen cost implications, Duve says it’s vital that companies involved in international trade understand and comply with changing regulations and requirements.
 However, getting to grips with regulatory environments be challenging for companies and divert resources away from core business priorities, making a trusted logistics partner an essential part of doing business.

-DACHSER offers another option to clients when a portion of imported goods are going to be directly exported.
+DACHSER South Africa also offers value-added solutions for clients such as bonded storage, which allows cargo to be stored for up to two years, improving cash flow for importers.
+The company further provides an option for clients when a portion of imported goods will be directly exported, sparing them from having to pay duty and VAT twice.
 “If the client does not need to clear the entire shipment, DACHSER South Africa will clear the goods directly into our bond store and no duty or VAT will be paid until the cargo is moved out,” Duve explains.
-“We keep full control of the stock.
-Should the client require a portion of stock to be released for local supply we clear the goods, paying the duty and VAT on behalf of the client and billing this back.
-If a portion of the stock needed to go to an African country, we would move this out with a bonded truck to that country, where the cargo would be cleared.
-In this way, the client is spared having to pay duty and VAT twice.”
+“If a portion of the stock needed to go to an African country, we would move this out with a bonded truck to that country, where the cargo would be cleared.”

 Read